Before we get to what I think will be a nice and fair assessment of John Wilson’s new recording, a word to some people.

 This is soloist Haveron’s star turn: a warm, fresh, intimate—revelatory even—rendition of a piece that, let’s face it, is kind of like the “Nessun Dorma” of violin concertos.
 But this is John’s success too.
 So much of my bonny’s gift for conducting Korngold, as we know, has to do with his insistence on a technique his PR people call “shimmer” but is actually wrist vibrato on strings, a technique in fingering I learned about and taught myself when I was 14 because I liked the sound it made, although when the orchestra teacher put it down for sounding cheap and sloppy I quit it.

 But I know the sound of shimmer and you do too.
 The John Wilson Orchestra practically patented it.
 John himself still calls for it whenever he conducts Tchaikovsky.
 It’s in all the high-toned movies of the 1930s (examples above).
-And it would have been in Rouben Mamoulian‘s classic film musical Love Me Tonight had The Old Man (my old boss, incidentally) been able to make Paramount’s musical director Nat Finston understand what he was talking about when, in a certain musical scene, he said he wanted “crying violins”.
-But I could tell what he was talking about when he told me this story 46 years later.
+It’s also in Rouben Mamoulian’s classic film musical Love Me Tonight (complete film here) courtesy of Paramount’s musical director Nat Finston, who understood what he was talking about when, in a certain musical scene, he said he wanted “crying violins”.
+I could tell what he was talking about when he told me this story 46 years later.

 - “The Story So Far, with Conductor John Wilson”